kalvinparker/KSyP.tech/pages/GSC/fundamental-secuurity-concepts.md

 * Preventing parties from denying involvement in a transaction or communication.
    * Digital signatures

-### Authentication, Authorization, and Accounting (AAA)
+### Authentication, Authorisation, and Accounting (AAA)
 * **Authentication:** Verifying the identity of a user or system.
     * **Authenticating people:** Using methods like passwords, biometrics, or tokens.
     * **Authenticating systems:** Employing techniques like certificates or shared secrets.
-* **Authorization:** Determining the privileges and permissions granted to a user or system.
+* **Authorisation:** Determining the privileges and permissions granted to a user or system.
-    * **Authorization models:** Role-based access control (RBAC), attribute-based access control (ABAC), mandatory access control (MAC).
+    * **Authorisation models:** Role-based access control (RBAC), attribute-based access control (ABAC), mandatory access control (MAC).
 * **Accounting:** Recording and auditing user activities to track usage, identify anomalies, and enforce compliance.

 ### Gap Analysis
 * Identifying vulnerabilities and weaknesses in a security system compared to best practices or regulatory requirements.

 ### Zero Trust
-* A security model that assumes no trust for any network traffic, requiring strict verification and authorization for every access request.
+* A security model that assumes no trust for any network traffic, requiring strict verification and authorisation for every access request.
     * **Control Plane:** The management and policy-making aspect.
         * **Adaptive identity:** Dynamically adjusting access based on user behavior and context.
         * **Threat scope reduction:** Limiting the potential impact of a security breach.